libp2p/docs/content/concepts/transport.md

    so streams layered on top of TCP experience HoL blocking.

    {{% notice "info" %}}
-   HoL blocking occurs when a the head packet holds up the other packets in the transmission queue.
+   HoL blocking occurs when a lost, or out-of-order delivered head packet holds up the other packets in the transmission queue.
    {{% /notice %}}